watthem/matthewhendricks.net/blog/posts/SundaeSwap on Cardano Testnet.md

 ### Connect Your Wallet and Funding

-To get started, download and install the Nami wallet for your desktop as a Chrome, Brave, or Edge extension.
-This also requires you to set up a Nami wallet pass phrase and password.
-Once set up, you can send testnet funds to your new Nami address.

-> Tip: If you need funds for testnet, you can easily get some **test Ada** (tAda) from the [facuet on the Cradano website](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/)

 ![https://mscott.b-cdn.net/images/sundaeswap/connectyourwallet20211211211818.png](https://mscott.b-cdn.net/images/sundaeswap/connectyourwallet20211211211818.png)

-- When you select "Connect Wallet", they gave you a modal that lets you select the only supported wallet at this stage (Nami wallet).
+- When you select the **Connect Wallet** button, a modal appears letting you select the only supported wallet at this stage (Nami wallet).

 ### Allowing access for SundaeSwap on testnet

 ![https://mscott.b-cdn.net/images/sundaeswap/accessyourwallet20211211211837.png](https://mscott.b-cdn.net/images/sundaeswap/accessyourwallet20211211211837.png)

 - If you've ever used other DEX's like UniSwap or Sushiswap along with MetaMask, this workflow should look pretty familiar.
-If not, basically we are giving SundaeSwap authorization to connect to Nami, our wallet with funds.
+If not, basically we are giving SundaeSwap **Access** to connect to Nami, our wallet with funds.

-### My sweet address is set up by Nami
+### Nami provides my sweet address

 ![https://mscott.b-cdn.net/images/sundaeswap/sweetaddress20211211211848.png](https://mscott.b-cdn.net/images/sundaeswap/sweetaddress20211211211848.png)

-- Your wallet address displays on the wallet button and interacting with it gives you option to see details, look at transactions, or disconnect (more on these transaction details later).
+- Your **wallet address** displays on the wallet button and interacting with it gives you option to see details, look at transactions, or disconnect (more on these transaction details later).

+> _Tip_: If you need funds for testnet, you can easily get some **test Ada** (tAda) from the [faucet on the Cardano website](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/)

 ## Now let's get swapping

-I went to the `/#/swap` page and threw in one of the top tokens I saw listed on the exchange.
+I went to the [/swap](https://testnet.sundaeswap.finance/#/swap) page and threw in one of the top tokens I saw listed on the exchange, **RBERRY**.

 ![https://mscott.b-cdn.net/images/sundaeswap/selectatoken20211211212046.png](https://mscott.b-cdn.net/images/sundaeswap/selectatoken20211211212046.png)

-- Showing my ADA mainnet balance from Nami wallet, sweet.
+- Showing my ADA testnet balance from Nami wallet, sweet.

 ![https://mscott.b-cdn.net/images/sundaeswap/swappingadaforrberry20211211212015.png](https://mscott.b-cdn.net/images/sundaeswap/swappingadaforrberry20211211212015.png)

-- 100 testnet ADA bucks sounds like a fair swap to me.
+- 100 testnet ADA bucks sounds like a fair **Swap** to me.

 ### Confirm Swap